-What is IMI doing about it?
+What are we doing about it?

 The projects cover the whole spectrum of medical research and drug development, and patients play an active role in many projects, bringing their experience of their disease to the table.

-IMI research is...
+IHI / IMI research is...

-|...translating scientific findings into new treatments||ADAPTED, IMPRIND and PHAGO have made important discoveries about the function of the APOE gene, the key mechanisms involved in tau protein misfolding and neuroinflammation, translating their findings into new tools, assays and platforms.
-EQIPD is improving the quality of evidence generation in preclinical research, thus helping cutting down on the high failure rate in trials of potential dementia drugs.
+ADAPTED, IMPRIND and PHAGO have made important discoveries about the function of the APOE gene, the key mechanisms involved in tau protein misfolding and neuroinflammation, translating their findings into new tools, assays and platforms.
+EQIPD developed a wiki-based quality system to help increase adherence to rigorous, evidence-based practices in preclinical research helping to cut down on the high failure rate in trials of potential dementia drugs.

-|…reducing the high failure rate of clinical trials of dementia drugs||Biomarkers identified by EMIF-AD can improve patient selection for trials, as can social functioning clues from personal devices (PRISM).
-RADAR-AD's digital platform can track changes in cognitive and functional abilities and EPAD's platform makes enrolment more efficient, AMYPAD's is studying the optimal use of β-amyloid PET imaging for more better and cheaper trials, and AETIONOMY created ‘Virtual Patient Cohorts’.|
+|…reducing the high failure rate of clinical trials of dementia drugs||Biomarkers identified by EMIF-AD have improved patient selection for trials, as have social functioning clues from personal devices (PRISM).
+RADAR-AD's digital platform can track changes in cognitive and functional abilities and EPAD's platform makes enrolment in clinical trials more efficient.
+AMYPAD's platform is studying the optimal use of β-amyloid PET imaging for more better and cheaper trials, and AETIONOMY created ‘Virtual Patient Cohorts’.|

-|…generating invaluable resources and infrastructure to feed future research||EPAD, AETIONOMY and ADAPTED generated invaluable datasets and biobanks for any researcher who needs them.
-EBiSC2 has made more than 900 human-inducible pluripotent stem cell (hiPSC) available, and EPAD's Trial Delivery Centres is a connected and certified network of sites that qualified to run Alzheimer’s clinical trials.
-ROADMAP created a interactive data visualisation tool that synthesises data sources from around Europe, while the EPAD Academy and EQIPD training modules train a new generation of researchers, and the Decision Tool from NEURONET helps researchers engage with regulatory and HTA bodies.|
+|…generating invaluable resources and infrastructure to feed future research||EPAD, AETIONOMY and ADAPTED generated invaluable datasets and biobanks for Alzheimer’s research. .
+EBiSC2 has made more than 900 human-inducible pluripotent stem cells (hiPSC) available, including many from people with dementia.
+EPAD's Trial Delivery Centres is a connected and certified network of sites that are qualified to run Alzheimer’s clinical trials.
+ROADMAP created an interactive data visualisation tool that synthesises data sources from around Europe, while the EPAD Academy and EQIPD training modules trained a new generation of researchers, and the Decision Tool from NEURONET helps researchers engage with regulatory and HTA bodies.|